 Landlords are encouraged to refer to the document below, which contains an instruction sheet and Written Warning Notice Template.
 Landlords are welcome to use their own notice; however, the Template provided below meets all of the requirements of the Richmond Fair Rent, Just Cause for Eviction, and Homeowner Protection Ordinance.

 Enroll.
 Submit an enrollment form for each unique Assessor’s Parcel Number (APN) with a rental unit (make sure you are signed in): Richmond Rent Program Enrollment.
+Having trouble with the online form?
+The enrollment form may be submitted by mailing a hard copy to the City of Richmond Rent Program, 440 Civic Center Plaza, Suite 200, Richmond, CA 94804.

 Serve the Tenant Notification of Termination of Tenancy.
 Sample templates are available using the links below; Landlords may use their own notice as long as it includes the information covered in the template.
 Remember: if the just cause for eviction is substantial repairs, owner move-in, or withdrawal from the rental market, the tenant MUST be served the Notice of Entitlement to Relocation Assistance and the requisite Tenant Assertion Forms, all of which are provided in the templates.